Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 What Value Are You Hoping for?

 A lender will want to see an appraised value that is at least as much as the amount the borrower is trying to borrow.
-They want to know that if they have to foreclose on the property and sell it, they’ll be able to recoup what they’ve lent the buyer.
+They want to know that if they have to foreclose on the property and sell it, they can recoup what they've lent the buyer.

 Ideally, the property would appraise for the sale price.
-Otherwise the buyer is paying more for the property than the appraiser believes it is worth.
+Otherwise, the buyer would be paying more for the property than the appraiser believes it is worth.

 If the Appraisal Comes in Too Low